AkinmejiOlalekan/Capstone_project/README.md

 # End-to-End Data Pipeline with ETL, Orchestration, and Data Transformation

 ## Project Overview
-This my Capstone project at AltSchool Africa for my Diploma Data Engineering course.
+This is my Capstone project at AltSchool Africa for my Diploma Data Engineering course.
 This project involves developing an end-to-end ETL (Extract, Transform, Load) process using a dataset from Kaggle to help data end-users answer analytical questions.
 The project showcases the application of various data engineering tools and techniques, including:

 - PostgreSQL for data storage
 - Docker and Docker Compose for environment setup